PhysioMesh Injury Lawyers

 Physiomesh is a coated hernia mesh.
 Unlike all other coated hernia meshes, the Physiomesh has a thick coating on both sides of the mesh.
 The coating is intended to prevent the bowel from being exposed to polypropylene.
 Polypropylene will essentially stick to any tissue in the human body.
 If the polypropylene sticks to the bowel it can cause severe injuries.
 However, if no polypropylene is expose, then the hernia mesh will not properly incorporate into the abdominal wall.
 Its inability to properly incorporate results in the Physiomesh floating and moving around in the patients abdominal cavity.

-The Law Offices of Alex R. Hernandez Jr. is ready to help those injured by these types of mesh implants.
+Alex R. Hernandez Jr. is ready to help those injured by these types of mesh implants.
 Call us today at 1-888-HDZ-LAW-8 to make your claim.
 Don’t wait time is of the essence.
 Call now.